browserengineering/book/book/browsersandweb.md

 time.
 The web for me is something of a technological companion, and I’ve never been far from it in my studies or work.

+[^chris]: This is Chris speaking!

+[^bbs]: For me, this was mostly using [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dialup modem connection.
+A BBS is not all that different in concept from a browser if you look at it from the point of view of “window into dynamic content created somewhere else on the Internet”.

 In my freshman year at college, I attended a presentation at the university by a RedHat salesman.
 The presentation was of course aimed at selling RedHat Linux, and probably included statements like Linux being the operating system of the future, or the always-popular speculation about the “year of the Linux desktop.”
 However, when asked about challenges RedHat faced, the salesman mentioned not Linux but _the web_.
-He said something like “someone needs to make a good browser for Linux. _It’s hard to be competitive without a good browser”_[^10]_._ Even back then, in the very first year or so of the web, the browser was already becoming an absolutely necessary component of every computer.
+He said something like “someone needs to make a good browser for Linux. _It’s hard to be competitive without a good browser”_[^netscape-linux]_._ Even back then, in the very first year or so of the web, the browser was already becoming an absolutely necessary component of every computer.
 He even threw out a challenge: “how hard could it be to build a better browser?”
 Indeed, how hard could it be?
 What makes it so hard?
 That question stuck with me for a long time.[^meantime-linux]

+[^netscape-linux]: Netscape Navigator was available for Linux at that time, but it wasn’t viewed as especially fast or featureful compared to its implementation on other operating systems.

 [^meantime-linux]: Meanwhile, the “better Linux browser than Netscape” seemed to take quite a long time to appear....